 The whole landscape is full of old banyan, dhok, pipal, and clusters of mango trees.
 The terrain is made of massive rock formation, steep scarps, perennial lakes and streams, and forest suddenly opening up in areas of the savannah.
 The forest in particular is of the typically dry deciduous variety and mainly contains trees like the khandas, palas, Khair, ebony, ber, and others.

 The park boasts of rich flora and fauna variety.
 The list includes300 trees, 50 aquatic plants, 272 birds, 12 reptiles and amphibians, and 30 mammals.
 Ranthambore's fort was built in 994 A.D. on top of a steep high creek 200 meters above sea level.
-Ruined pavilions, chhatris and splendid monuments are interspersed within the majestic fort.
-A Ganesh temple dating back to 8th century attracts lot of devotees during the Ganesh festival falling in September every year.
+Ruined pavilions, chhatris, and splendid monuments are interspersed within the majestic fort.
+A Ganesh temple dating back to the 8th century attracts a lot of devotees during the Ganesh festival falling in September every year.